timville85/GBCart-Extender/README.md

 # GBCart-Extender
 Extender and Bridge for Gameboy repros to fit in OEM cartridges.
+Gerbers and KiCAD projects inside.

 Two separate projects - one for the bridge (smaller piece) and one for the cart slot / extender (larger piece)